thi-ng/blog/2019/20190314-of-umbrellas-transducers-reactive-streams-pt4.md

 SVG output produced by the above example, showing walkable areas in blues and non-walkable regions in browns (with elevation/SDF labels).
 The walkable areas are labeled with their respective region name.
-E.g. all “A” cells are part of the same region.
+E.g. all "A" cells are part of the same region.
 I find small tools like this very useful for debugging and quick exploration without having to build a UI first...

-One doesn’t need to stop here and might also like to extract contour lines from the SDF and visualize them as SVG (or via canvas).
+One doesn't need to stop here and might also like to extract contour lines from the SDF and visualize them as SVG (or via canvas).
 I shall leave this exercise to the reader, code examples can be found in the [thi.ng/geom-isoline](https://github.com/thi-ng/umbrella/tree/develop/packages/geom-isoline)